 5.)
 Lightweight fabric

 Having a lightweight fabric can go a long way especially for long plane or bus rides.
+Replace beach towels with microfibre travel towel.
 Find something in your closet that can serve multi purposes such as a beach or picnic blanket, actual blanket, or a shade paraphernalia.
 Sarong, infinity scarves, or in my case, a handmade Thai skirt that I got from my first trip in Bangkok.
+Try to opt for multipurpose travel gear.

 6.)
 Photocopy of your documentations